 Vegan sweets?
 Why wouldn’t sweets be vegan or vegetarian, we hear you ask?

 Disgustingly, some sweets recipes actually contain animal and insect-derived ingredients like carmine (also called Cochineal – a red colouring derived from beetle shells!), beeswax and the nastiest of nasties: gelatine.
 Gelatine is the skin and connective tissue of, typically, pigs or cows that’s heat treated and often dyed bright colours to make it appear more attractive – so you definitely want to choose gelatine free sweets!
 Thankfully though there are plenty of sweets on the market today that are vegan and vegetarian friendly.
-You can find all these vegan sweets in Tesco, Asda, Sainsburys and other major UK supermarkets.

 Are Starburst vegan?
 In the UK, yes they are!
 Formally known as Opal Fruits (whoop out loud if you’re an old school sweet connoisseur who remembers that name?!), Starburst are made with concentrated fruit juice and they are as sweet and as tangy as they are chewy.
 These sweets make it a tough job not to eat the whole packet in one go!